 - Anne Bosilevac is also joining Carallel as Vice President, Partnerships & Growth.
 Bosilevac brings nearly two decades of experience building client relationships in the healthcare industry, including spending the last 7 years as Vice President of Business Development with Wellframe.
 In her role with Carallel, Bosilevac will focus on partnering with organizations to enable large-scale deployments.

-- Carallel has expanded its presence in the payer market with two partnerships with Medicare Advantage Plans: Florida Blue, the largest insurer in the state of Florida, and MoreCare, a Chicago-based subsidiary of Medical Home Network.
-Florida Blue is offering the Carallel program as a supplemental benefit for certain Medicare Advantage plans, as spotlighted in a recent Growing Bolder article.
+- Carallel has expanded its presence in the payer market, partnering with Medicare Advantage Plans including MoreCare, a Chicago-based subsidiary of Medical Home Network.
+The Carallel program is offered as a supplemental benefit for certain Medicare Advantage plans, as spotlighted in a recent Growing Bolder article.
 MoreCare will be offering members access to Advance Care Planning, a new program offering from Carallel that helps members and caregivers create advance care plans.

 - Carallel is also reporting that monthly interactions with Carallel Care Advocates have quadrupled since the start of the COVID-19 pandemic in March 2020.
 This trend is expected to continue with research showing a dramatic increase in the number of people who now identify as caregivers.

 Carallel’s continued momentum comes at a critical time for caregivers.
 By the end of this decade, 1 in 5 Americans will be over 65, and experts on aging expect that almost 70% of Americans over 65 will need additional care support and services.
 As Americans age, they increasingly rely on family and friends as caregivers to met basic everyday needs as well as complex long-term planning tasks.